 Surveys show that travelers enjoy vacation rentals, with nine out of town saying they will rent again within three years.
 These are the top reasons that travelers choose vacation rentals over other paid accommdations.

-1. Value for the price: More than nine in 10 travelers rate value as the main reason they’ll select vacation rentals on trips.
-They often provide significant cost savings vs other lodging options.
+1. Value for the price: More than nine in 10 travelers rate value as the main reason they select vacation rentals.
+Vacation rentals often provide significant cost savings vs other lodging options.